One minute guide: Leeds fostering service

 What is Leeds Fostering Service

-Leeds City Council recognises that a child's needs are best met by a nurturing family and is committed to placing children who are not able to remain in their own family in appropriate alternative family based placements wherever possible.
+Leeds City Council recognises that a child’s needs are best met by a nurturing family and is committed to placing children who are not able to remain in their own family in appropriate alternative family-based placements wherever possible.

 Leeds Fostering Service’s main areas of work are:

-How do people become foster carers
+How to become a foster carer

-Foster4Leeds website external link and through this, people are encouraged to register an interest in becoming a foster carer.
+The council has its own Foster4Leeds website, and through this, people are encouraged to register an interest in becoming a foster carer.

+People over the age of 21 may apply to become a foster carer, but those between the ages of 21 and 25 years would need to provide evidence of relevant transferable skills or related experience.
+There is no upper age limit for foster carers.
 Interest is welcomed from all members of the community, regardless of relationship status, employment situation, class, gender, sexuality, culture, ethnicity or religion.
 Leeds is usually seeking to recruit more foster carers for teenagers and for those with the skills to work with children and young people with complex needs.
+There is immediate exclusion of any applicant who has been convicted of any serious offence against a child or adult.

-There is an approval process which starts with a conversation about fostering and is followed (if both parties agree to proceed at each stage) by a home visit, training, preparation and if appropriate, the formal application and statutory checks.
+There is an approval process, which starts with a conversation about fostering and is followed (if both parties agree to proceed at each stage) by: a home visit; training; preparation; and, if appropriate, the formal application and statutory checks.

-Prospective foster carers must enjoy the challenges of childcare, and have qualities such as patience, resourcefulness, flexibility and a sense of humour.
+Prospective foster carers must enjoy the challenges of childcare and have qualities such as patience, resourcefulness, flexibility and a sense of humour.

 Foster carers are provided with various types of support, including financial support, to help them with their role.

-What kinds of fostering placements are there in Leeds
+Types of fostering placements in Leeds

-There are a number of different types of fostering placement in Leeds including:
+There are a number of different types of fostering placement in Leeds, including:

 Short term

-This is a time limited arrangement.
+This is a time-limited arrangement.

 Long term